Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 Rheumatoid arthritis is an autoimmune condition that causes joint inflammation and damage to your internal and external body systems.
 Veterans experience this condition due to physical injury, chemical exposure, or trauma during service.

-The VA disability rating for this rheumatoid arthritis ranges from 20% to 100%.
+The VA disability rating for rheumatoid arthritis ranges from 20% to 100%.
 You may be eligible for a 60% rating if you experience debilitating flare-ups of your symptoms four or more times within 12 months or less than four times over a longer period.
 You may also be eligible for a 60% rating if you experience weight loss and anemia paired with debilitating joint pain.

 If you are a veteran and you are not able to work because of a disability, you may be entitled to TDIU benefits.
-However, establishing your entitlement is a difficult task.
+Unfortunately, the VA denies thousands of TDIU claims each year.
+Winning a VA claim is a difficult task.